 Amber pages

-Jean Baptiste Pierre Antoine de Monet de Lamarck, born today in 1744
+Jean Baptiste Pierre Antoine de Monet de Lamarck, inherited genetic material from his parents today in 1744

-Herman Melville, author of "Bartleby" as well as "Moby Dick" (I only say this because the latter is the one that people vaguely, sort of, know, or at least have heard of, though probably not read; but in terms of the development of Nihilism as a philosophy, and its position as an essence of Existentialism, upon both of which today's thinking in the western world depends, "Bartleby" is actually a far, far more important book), born today (though he probably would have preferred not to) in 1819
+Herman Melville, author of "Bartleby" as well as the first truly encyclopaedic novel, "Moby Dick", (I only say "as well as" because the latter is the one that people vaguely, sort of, know about, or at least have heard of, though probably not read, and definitely not realised its importance; but in terms of the development of Nihilism as a philosophy, and its position as an essence of Existentialism, upon both of which today's thinking in the western world depends, "Bartleby" is actually an even more, a far, far more important book), born today (though he probably would have preferred not to) in 1819.

 Swiss Confederation founded... today in 1291.
 Another angle on the same shame named above: tax havens...